oliveigah/BN-elixir-in-action/lib/chapter_1/chapter_1.md

-# 1 - Erlang and Elixr
+# 1 - Erlang and Elixir

 ## 1.1 - Erlang